rendall/fantasy-map-discovery/README.md

 ### --file

-File is required, and is a relative path to your map.
+File is required, and is a relative path to the json file you downloaded in the first step.

 ```
 node index.js search --file=Chuely.json --term="culture"
 ```

+If the app does not find it, you will see an error like `Error reading the JSON file: Error: ENOENT: no such file or directory`

 ### --path